team23/b5/docs/03_common_tasks.md

 * install
 * update

-If no installation is necessary the tasks should just do nothing, but still must be available.
+If no installation is necessary the tasks should simply do nothing, but still will be available.

 ## Further tasks